pelmenstar1/RangeCalendar/README.md

 - `setYearAndMonth(year, month, withAnimation=true)` to slide to given year & month with animation or not (it's controlled by `withAnimation` flag).
 If given page is out of enabled range, selected page will remain the same

-## Managing selection through the code

-- `selectDay()` to select a day.
-If the day is out of enabled range, it won't be selected and listeners won't be fired.
-- `selectWeek(year, month, weekIndex)` to select a week.
-    - year should be in range [0; 65535]
-    - month is 1-based
-    - weekIndex is 0-based
-- `selectMonth(year, month)` to select a month.
-    - year should be in range of [0; 65535]
-    - month is 1-based
-- `selectRange(startDate, endDate)` to select a date range.
-Start and end dates of the range should have same year and month, otherwise exception will be thrown.
-- `clearSelection()` to clear selection.

-Any 'selection' method accepts optional parameter `SelectionRequestRejectedBehaviour` which specifies expected behaviour when a selection request is rejected.

 ## Custom selection manager

 If you want to draw the selection in other way than the library does, you can implement `SelectionManager` on your own.